-- This value defaults to inetOrgPerson which is a standard object class defined in RFC 2798. inetOrgPerson contains standard fields such as mail, uid.
+- This value defaults to inetOrgPerson which is a standard object class defined in RFC 2798.
+This Object Class (inetOrgPerson) contains standard fields such as mail, uid.
 Other possible values are posixAccount or a custom class.

 - User ID Attribute

-- This is the attribute of the Object class which supplies the User ID.
-Nexus will use this attribute as the Nexus User ID.
+- This is the attribute of the Object class that supplies the User ID.
+The repository manager uses this attribute as the User ID.

 - Real Name Attribute

-- This is the attribute of the Object class which supplies the real name of the user.
-Nexus will use this attribute when it needs to display the real name of a user.
+- This is the attribute of the Object class that supplies the real name of the user.
+The repository manager uses this attribute when it needs to display the real name of a user.

 - E-Mail Attribute

-- This is the attribute of the Object class which supplies the email address of the user.
-Nexus will use this attribute when it needs to send an email to a user.
+- This is the attribute of the Object class that supplies the email address of the user.
+The repository manager uses this attribute when it needs to send an email to a user.

 - Password Attribute

-The Group Type drop down displayed in Figure 8.7, “Dynamic Group Element Mapping” and Figure 8.8, “Static Group Element Mapping” determines, which fields are available in the user interface.
+The Group Type drop-down displayed in Figure 8.6, “Dynamic Group Element Mapping” and Figure 8.7, “Static Group Element Mapping” determines which fields are available in the user interface.
 Groups are generally one of two types in LDAP systems - static or dynamic.
 A static group contains a list of users.
-A dynamic group is where the user contains a list of groups the user belongs to.
-In LDAP a static group would be captured in an entry with an Object class groupOfUniqueNames which contains one or more uniqueMember attributes.
-In a dynamic group configuration, each user entry in LDAP contains an attribute which lists group membership.
+A dynamic group is a list of groups to which user belongs.
+In LDAP a static group would be captured in an entry with an Object class groupOfUniqueNames that contains one or more uniqueMember attributes.
+In a dynamic group configuration, each user entry in LDAP contains an attribute that lists group membership.

 Static groups are configured with the following parameters: